KhronosGroup/Vulkan-ValidationLayers/docs/gpu_av_shader_instrumentation.md

 > Note: This uses `Linkage` which is not technically valid Vulkan Shader `SPIR-V`, while debugging the output of the SPIR-V passes, some tools might complain

-Now with the two modules, at runtime `GPU-AV` will call into `spirv-link` which will match up the function arguments and create the final shader which looks like
+Now with the two modules, at runtime `GPU-AV` will call into `gpuav::spirv::Module::LinkFunction` which will match up the function arguments and create the final shader which looks like

 ```glsl
 #version 460